Pearl Dairies Honey Factory

 Pearl Dairies Honey Factory, is a honey-processing plant under construction in Uganda.

 Location

 The honey processing plant is located in the city of Mbarara, in the Ankole sub-region, in the Western Region of Uganda.
 Mbarara is located approximately 270 km, by road, southwest of Kampala, Uganda's capital and largest city.

 Overview

 Following the blockage of importation of Ugandan milk into neighboring Kenya in February 2020, Pearl Dairy Farms Limited, whose Lato Brand milk was specifically targeted, decided to invest UShs10 billion (about US$2.75 million) in honey farming, working together with dairy farmers in the districts of Bushenyi, Kabale, Kiruhura, Lyantonde, Mbarara, Mubende, Ntungamo, Rukungiri and Sheema.

-The introduction of bee-keeping among the dairy farmers, diversified their income and hedged against an unreliable export market for their milk.
+The introduction of bee-keeping among dairy farmers, diversified their income and hedged against an unreliable export market for their milk.
 In 2020, Pearl Dairy Farms Limited started building a honey-processing plant in Mbarara City.

 Operations

 The parent company, Peal Dairy Farms Limited, began distributing bee stock to dairy farmers in its network, following the banning of the entry of the company's milk into Kenya in February 2020.
 It is expected that the production of processed honey will involve approximately 4,000 people, along the value chain.
 The factory, when completed in 2021, will employ only 10 people, because most of its processes are automated.

 There will be two types of processed honey that will come out of this factory.
 The first type is organic honey for export to Europe.
 The non-organic honey will be sold in Uganda and its regional neighbors.

 The project started with 200 pre-selected farmers, each managing 5 hives, for a total of 1,000 hives.
 The plan is to scale up to 20,000 hives in the next three years.
 The factory has processing capacity of 20 tons of pure honey a day.